kacevoid/kacevoid/README.md

 # kacevoid

 Howdy.
-I'm a semi-new developer with a ton of hardware, art, music production, and design experience.
-I actually had a life before coming back to computer science as an adult, but spent most of my adolescence playing at being a hardware hacker and digital troublemaker.
+I'm a multi-media artist and developer with some hardware, art, music production, and design experience.
+I actually had a life before coming back to computer science as an adult, but spent most of my adolescence playing at being a hardware hacker and digital artist before coming back to take things seriously as an adult in computer science.

-Burned out and health nuked from being abused in the service industry, and a brief stint in the most cursed Help Desk, I turned back to beloved computers, thinking surely, learning to actually code will free me from my capitalist chains!
-But no, it wasn't meant to be.
-The tech industry is not okay.
+Burned out and health nuked from being abused in the service industry, and a brief stint in a cursed Help Desk, I thought surely upgrading from skid to real developer would free me from my poverty-stricken class chains!
+But alas, it wasn't meant to be.

+The tech industry I came into hoping for a job was firing off all of it's excess hiring from covid, after I had spent the time they got paid trying to slowly skill upt o get in.
+Is houdl have just applied, apparently.

 I came into a height of AI overhype, and an obvious tech bubble not quite yet popped, and FAANG dominance enforcing a dozen interviews while farming you for ideas.
-Not to mention the corporate co-opted open source scam going on around here, or all the hackers getting Fed'd up, firewalled, or jailed, leaving only the most annoying neo-liberal manageraial class vibe ruling.
+Not to mention the corporate co-opted open source scam going on around here, or all the hackers getting Fed'd up, firewalled, or jailed, leaving only the most annoying neo-liberal managerial class vibed ruling.
 I'm good thanks.

-So I'm riding this out and learning the oldest, closest to the metal, and most reliable languages I can find, and dodging the new era of web obsession as best I can.
+So I'm riding this out and learning the oldest, closest to the metal, and most reliable languages I can find, dodging the new era of web obsession as best I can, and seeing if I can fix up my hosue, and my codebase.

 I like to break things and put them back together.
-Expect reverse-engineering projects, game demos, some assets and design plugins, linux nerdity, and ancient software revived.
+Expect reverse-engineering projects, game demos, some assets and design plugins, linux nerdity, and ancient software revivals.Most of it will stay private until it's good and ready.

->*Updating* ...**80%**

 - 💬 If you have any burning questions about projects, collaborations, or commissions, see my [Linktree](https://linktr.ee/KaceVOID) for my **socials**
-- 🛠️Feel free to join any of my public and open source efforts by making a **Pull Request** or submitting an **Issue** if you find that I've broken something
+- 🛠️Feel free to join any of my public and open source efforts by making a **Pull Request** or submitting an **Issue** if you find that I've broken something.
-- 💵 Consider [SPONSORING](https://github.com/sponsors/kacevoid) me to help me build ridiculous, surreal things
+- 💵 Consider [SPONSORING](https://github.com/sponsors/kacevoid) me to help me build more stuff.

 | Area| What I'm up to|
 |-|-|